 Surfing in Bali, Indonesia

 Bali is home to some of the best waves in Southeast Asia which explains why millions of people flock here every year.
 Whether you’re a beginner or a hardcore 12ft wave rider, theres a little bit of something for everyone.
 Although in general Indonesia is a great place for surfing, some of the best spots can be found in the Bali.
 Between its warm waters, chilled out surf vibe, the shores of Bali are ideal for catching waves.
-Our personal favorite is surfing in Canggu and Medewi however there are tons of other spots like Uluwatu, Keramas, Impossibles, and Padang- Padang.
+Our personal favorite is surfing in Canggu and Medewi however there are tons of other spots across the beaches in Uluwatu, Keramas, Impossibles, and Padang- Padang.
 Make sure to research the spot before hand depending on your surfing skills.
 Some spots are just for intermediate to expert surfers due to the mammoth like waves and sharp jagged reefs.

 Where to do it: Various spots all over Bali which consistently have waves that are around 12ft high.